agude/agude.github.io/_drafts/2019-10-28-machine_learning_metrics_interview.md

 **Accuracy is rarely a good answer for real world problems**, because the classes are often imbalanced.
-If only 1 in 1000 users is a _'high value customer'_, then a model that only returns false would have an accuracy of 99.9%, but is clearly worthless.
+If only 1 in 1000 users is a _'high value customer'_, then a model that only returns 'false', despite having an accuracy of 99.9%, would be clearly worthless.

 When pushed about accuracy's obvious shortcomings, the candidate may fall back to something like F1 score, which is the harmonic mean of precision and recall. **F1 is a lazy answer**.
-It is better than accuracy because it is relatively less sensitive to imbalanced data, but rarely are precision and recall equally important.
-Instead, we consider how a customer might interact with the model to decided of the two metrics to weight more heavily.
+It is better than accuracy because it is relatively less sensitive to imbalanced data, but rarely are precision and recall equally important (how the customer interacts with the model determines their relative weighting) and so the harmonic mean is not often applicable.

 ## Customer Focused